stefanwerfling/lf-liveatharvestmoon-vinyl/README.md

-# Lennium fighters - Live at Harvest Moon - Vinyl
+# Lennium Fighters - Live at Harvest Moon - Vinyl
 These are the data for the design of the vinyl for the album "Live at Harvest Moon" by the [Lennium Fighters](https://www.lenniumfighters.com/).

 <table>